bocoup/learn-ssh/exercises/ssh-basics/overview.md

 In SSHv2, the user sends a cryptographic signature that the server validates prior to granting access.

-In both cases, the result is the same: the server assumes that possession of the private key is proof of identity.
+In both cases, the result is the same: *the server assumes that possession of the private key is proof of identity*.

 If you're curious how the server is able to do this, check out the next section which covers the `authorized_keys` file.